With election looming, U.S. faces record surge of coronavirus cases

 Rates of infection in eight of the 14 counties had been decreasing one month before the rallies, it said.
 In 10 counties, the new rates of infection were growing faster than the overall rate for the state.
 The report studied counties in 13 states including election battlegrounds of Minnesota, Wisconsin, Pennsylvania and Florida.

-Reporting by Lisa Shumaker, David Morgan, Aleksandra Michalska, Doina Chiacu; Writing by Daniel Trotta; Editing by Frances Kerry and Howard Goller
+Reporting by Lisa Shumaker, David Morgan, Aleksandra Michalska, Doina Chiacu, Peter Szekely; Writing by Daniel Trotta; Editing by Frances Kerry and Howard Goller

 Our Standards: The Thomson Reuters Trust Principles.